OpenEvalProject/evals/manuscripts/elife-62691/v3/manuscript.md

 Taken together, cell imaging and computational results strongly suggest that the observed stationary unequal distribution of lytic granules in telophase is the result of a stochastic repartition of particulate cytosolic structures on the two sides of the cleavage furrow in dividing cells.

-## The level of lytic granule content in individual CTL dictates CTL killing capacity
+### The level of lytic granule content in individual CTL dictates CTL killing capacity

 To assess the consequences of an uneven distribution of lytic compartment on CTL-mediated cytotoxicity, we investigated cytotoxic efficacy in CTL expressing high and low lytic granule content.
 Clonal CTL were loaded with LysoTraker blue, and cells containing high (LysoTrackerHigh) and low (LysoTrackerLow) levels were sorted by fluorescence-activated cell sorting.
 As shown in Figure 7A, sorted LysoTrackerHigh and LysoTrackerLow CTL populations maintained their difference in LysoTracker staining at least 24 hr after cell sorting.
 The cytotoxic efficacy of sorted CTL populations was compared at different effector:target (E:T) ratios by measuring the percentage of killed targets (7-aminoactinomycin D [7-AAD]-positive targets).
 For each ratio, LysoTrackerHigh CTL were more efficient than LysoTrackerLow CTL in exerting cytotoxicity (Figure 7B,C), although basal killing (in the absence of peptide stimulation) was comparable between LysoTrackerHigh and LysoTrackerLow CTL (Figure 7C).
 The above results indicated that lytic granule content is associated with killing efficacy.
 To strengthen these findings, we performed additional experiments on sorted CTL for high and low LysoTracker staining and measured CD107a surface exposure and CD8 internalization following 4 hr conjugation with target cells.
 Results show that LysoTrackerhigh CTL exhibited a higher lytic granule secretion as detected by CD107a exposure when compared to LysoTrackerlow CTL (Figure 7D).
 However, productive TCR engagement was comparable in both populations as detected by similar levels of CD8 internalization (Huang et al., 2019; Xiao et al., 2007; Figure 7E).

 ![Figure 7.](https://cdn.elifesciences.org/articles/62691/elife-62691-fig7-v3.jpg)

 **Figure 7.:** Clonal CTL were FACS sorted on the basis of their LysoTracker Blue staining.
 (A) Representative FACS histograms showing LysoTracker Blue staining levels on LysoTrackerhigh and LysoTrackerlow sorted CTL at the indicated day (D) after cell sorting.
 Numbers indicate mean fluorescence intensity.
 Results are representative of three independent experiments (B,C) LysoTrackerHigh and LysoTrackerLow CTL-mediated cytotoxicity was evaluated by FACS analysis by measuring 7-AAD uptake in target cells either pulsed or not with antigenic peptide following overnight incubation with CTL at the indicated E/T ratio.
 (B) Cytotoxicity is expressed as the % of 7-AAD+-pulsed target cells minus % of 7-AAD+-unpulsed target cells (basal).
 Results are from three independent experiments.
 Each dot represents results from one experiment performed in triplicate.
 Means ± SEM are shown.
 Paired t-tests were performed, and p-values are indicated.
 (C) Histograms shown are from one representative experiment.
 Numbers indicate the percentage of 7-AAD-positive target cells.
 (D) LysoTrackerHigh and LysoTrackerLow CTL CD107a exposure after a 4 hr incubation with target cells pulsed or not with antigenic peptide (E/T ratio 0.5:1) was evaluated by FACS analysis.
 Each dot represents results from four independent experiments performed either in duplicate or triplicate.
 Means ± SEM are shown.
 Paired t-tests were performed, and p-values are indicated.
 (E) CD8 expression in LysoTrackerHigh and LysoTrackerLow CTL after a 4 hr incubation with target cells pulsed with antigenic peptide (E/T ratio: 0.5:1) was evaluated by FACS analysis.
 Results are normalized on CD8 MFI level of LysoTrackerHigh and LysoTrackerLow CTL cultured in the absence of target cells.
 Each dot represents results from four independent experiments performed either in duplicate or triplicate.
-Means ± SEM are shown.Figure 7—source data 1.Figure 7—source data 2.+ T cells.Figure 7—source data 3.
+Means ± SEM are shown.

 Together, these results indicate that the lytic granule cargo of individual CTL and not their activation properties directly impact killing behavior.
 They imply that stochastic uneven distribution of lytic granules in dividing CTL determine heterogeneous killing behavior at the single-cell level.